HMS Conqueror (S48): Falklands War

 Adding to the confusion, the crew of Bouchard felt an impact that was the third torpedo striking or exploding in proximity to the hull, inflicting more than minor damage with 4 gashes in the hull (an examination of the ship later showed an impact mark consistent with a torpedo).
 The two ships continued on their course westward and began dropping depth charges.
 At the time, Conquerors officers believed they were under attack and continued to regard the two Argentine destroyers as a serious threat to the British task force and later returned to search for the Argentine warships with the aim of sinking the destroyers rather than searching for Belgrano survivors.
 By the time the Argentine destroyers realised that General Belgrano had actually foundered it was already dark and the weather had worsened, scattering the life rafts.
 The sinking shocked the Argentine people and the ruling dictatorship.

 Conquerors war did not end there.
 The crew of the submarine had to face the Argentine Air Force which located the submarine's wake and her raised periscope on 7 May, apparently from a C130 Hercules 100 ft overhead at peak light, of midday in the short Falklands sub-Antarctic day; the Argentine Air Force may have attacked the submarine then or later with US-type air-launched anti-submarine torpedoes in the days after the attack.
 Conqueror did not fire again for the remainder of the war, but helped the task force by using sophisticated monitoring equipment to track Argentine aircraft departing from the mainland.

 After the war, Conqueror returned to Faslane, flying a Jolly Roger, a customary act of Royal Navy submarines after a kill.
 The flag, now in the Royal Navy Submarine Museum at Gosport, featured an atom for Conqueror being the only nuclear submarine with a kill, crossed torpedoes for the type of weapon used, a dagger indicating a cloak-and-dagger operation, and the outline of a cruiser for what kind of ship was sunk.
 When asked about the incident later, Commander Wreford-Brown responded, "The Royal Navy spent thirteen years preparing me for such an occasion.
 It would have been regarded as extremely dreary if I had fouled it up".
+It was to be the last submarine kill of the 20th century and the only one by a nuclear submarine until the sinking of IRIS Dena in March 2026 by the United States Navy's in the Indian Ocean during the Iran War.